docknetwork/crypto-wasm-ts/README.md

   expect(result.verified).toEqual(true);
   ```

-Verifying knowledge of signature can be done with or without using the composite proof system but this doc will only describe
+#### Proof of knowledge of signature

-using the composite proof system.
+Proving and verifying knowledge of signature can be done with or without using the composite proof system but this doc will only describe using the composite proof system.
 For the other way, see tests [here](./tests/bbs-plus.spec.ts)

 The code for BBS+ signature lives [here](./src/bbs-plus).